-In the article “How to Use Yoast SEO to Optimize Your WordPress Website – P1“, we already learned how to use some basic settings of Yoast SEO plugin to optimize your WordPress website.
+In part 1 of this series, we already learned how to use some basic settings of Yoast SEO plugin to optimize your WordPress website.
 So in this part, I will continue with some settings related directly to displaying content on search engines and social media.

 Set Up The Display Of The Website’s Content On Search Engines – Search Appearance